rjspencer/docs/theming.md

     defaults to `address`

+### ShowDesktopSiteLink
+Creates a link that, when clicked, will force the browser to show the desktop version of a site, this link will only be added if the browser is a mobile browser

+text
+:	the text to be put inside the `<a>` tag

+    defaults to `"Desktop Site"`

+class
+:	the class to assign to the `<a>` tag

+### ShowMobileSiteLink
+Creates a link that, when clicked, will force the browser to show the mobile version of a site for a month (via a cookie), this link will only be added if the browser is a mobile browser

+text
+:	the text to be put inside the `<a>` tag

+    defaults to `"Mobile Site"`

+class
+:	the class to assign to the `<a>` tag

 ### StoreItemAddToCartLink
 Creates a link that, when clicked, will add the store item to the user's cart on StageBloc